edgonzalesjr/Windows-Penetration-Testing/README.md

   - Ability to perform poisoning attacks to intercept and redirect traffic for credential capture.
   - Recognizing misconfigurations in network settings that enable this vulnerability.
 - SMB Relay Attacks
-  - Expertise in exploiting SMB protocols to relay authentication requests and bypass security measures.
+  - Expertise in exploiting SMB protocols to relay authentication requests.
   - Ability to conduct man-in-the-middle attacks to access systems without requiring plaintext passwords.
   - Practical application of techniques to escalate privileges in Windows environments.
 - IPv6 Attacks
   - Understanding IPv6-specific attack vectors and potential security risks in hybrid IPv4/IPv6 networks.
-  - Ability to disable or exploit IPv6 misconfigurations to bypass firewalls and network segmentation controls.
   - Hands-on experience with exploiting IPv6-related vulnerabilities in Windows environments.
-- Pass The Hash (PTH) and Password Attacks
+- Pass The Password/Hash Attacks
-  - Mastery of attacking Windows authentication protocols by using cached credentials or hash values.
+  - Knowledge of attacking Windows authentication protocols by using cached credentials or hash values.
-  - Practical knowledge of lateral movement techniques, such as using PTH to escalate privileges without needing the plaintext password.
+  - Practical knowledge of lateral movement techniques, such as using Pass The Hash to escalate privileges.
-  - Skills in evading detection and maintaining access in compromised environments.
 - Kerberoasting
   - Proficiency in exploiting service account misconfigurations in Active Directory.
   - Ability to request service tickets and perform offline cracking to recover service account passwords.
-  - In-depth knowledge of how to leverage Kerberos authentication weaknesses for privilege escalation.
+  - Knowledge of how to leverage Kerberos authentication weaknesses for privilege escalation.

 ### Tools Used
 - Kali Linux: Penetration testing tool to perform attacks on a vulnerable machine.